Monday, May 4, 2009

 I just won at the game Settlers of Catan.
 They will mean nothing and everything depending who you are.
 I went with the "buy development cards and build roads method."
 I know someone who uses that and well, she usually beats me.
 But tonight, yes tonight, I was victorious.
 It is a small victory but again, to those who have played, there seems to be a post game glow that lasts perhaps 15 minutes or so.
 I think this is my second time winning so today is indeed a good day.

+More importantly, and everlasting to say the least, is the fact that today is Easter.
+To some Easter is merely one of two days to attend church.
+Others though find that today is the most joyous day of year.
 For believers today is the specific day to celebrate Jesus's resurrection.
 Granted, we should celebrate this equally each day.
 But there is something indeed special in the selective choosing of this one Sunday so sing a bit louder and specifically remember.

 Jesus is risen!
 This means that as He rose so do we.
 Even though we sin, fall short of the standard and miss the mark Jesus rising means our record is wiped clean.
 We are forgiven, loved and given hope.
 A life without this hope is a scary one to face.